hal-efecan/smarterClick/README.md

 **Part 3** - Getting the elements path
 **Part 4** - Putting it all together

-Running your script will now mean any element that you hover over will have a red outline, and clicking on it will show it's selected path at the bottom of the page.
+Running your script will mean any element that you hover over will have a red outline, and clicking on it will show it's selected path at the bottom of the page.

+## comments:
+Tried to write script using functional programming by breaking up functions into smaller
+more succinct units.

 ### **Resources used**: